-The Department of State Lands (DSL) shall convene the JART, in order to facilitate the coordination of state and federal agencies as they apply their separate regulatory, proprietary, or other authorities to the review of a proposed renewable energy facility development.
-The team shall consist of the state and federal agencies with regulatory or planning authority applicable to the proposed project and location; DSL shall also request that affected local jurisdictions, if any, participate in the JART review and may also invite local or statewide interest groups and advisory committees to participate.
-The joint agency review team will coordinate the review process, and comment on the adequacy of the resource inventories and effects evaluations required under subsection B.4 (Resource Inventory and Effects Evaluation Standards), below, and NEPA environmental assessments and environmental impact statements.
-The joint agency review team will also consider the adequacy of the information provided for the operation plan, as required under section C. (Operation Plan Development) below, including the monitoring requirements, mitigation measures, adaptive management plans, construction and operational performance standards, or any other special conditions that a regulating state agency may apply pursuant to the lease, permit, license or other authorization.
+The Department of State Lands (DSL) shall convene a joint agency review team (JART), in order to facilitate the coordination of state and federal agencies as they apply their separate regulatory, proprietary, or other authorities to the review of a proposed renewable energy facility development.
+The team shall consist of the state and federal agencies with regulatory or planning authority applicable to the proposed project and location; DSL shall also request that affected local jurisdictions, if any, participate in the JART review and may also invite local or statewide interest groups and advisory committees to participate too.
+The joint agency review team will coordinate the review process, and comment on the adequacy of the resource inventories and effects evaluations required under subsection B.4 Resource Inventory and Effects Evaluation Standards, below, and NEPA environmental assessments and environmental impact statements.
+The joint agency review team will also consider the adequacy of the information provided for the operation plan, as required under Section C. Operation Plan Development below, including the monitoring requirements, mitigation measures, adaptive management plans, construction and operational performance standards, or any other special conditions that a regulating state agency may apply pursuant to the lease, permit, license or other authorization.

-DSL shall require that an applicant provides documentation verifying their communication and coordination efforts with local communities, interest groups and advisory committees.
-Those efforts shall, at a minimum, include information on the proposed project operation protocols, response to emergencies and procedures for on-going communication as specified in section C (Operation Plan Development), below.
+The Department of State Lands shall require that an applicant provides documentation verifying their communication and coordination efforts with local communities, interest groups and advisory committees.
+Those efforts shall, at a minimum, include information on the proposed project operation protocols, response to emergencies and procedures for ongoing communication as specified in Section C. Operation Plan Development, below.